Indonesia's Legal System

 Regulation

-Regulation is a law which nature is in the abstract or general norm, meaning that it regulates general matters and is binding publicly and indiscriminately.
-Theoretically, the term “regulation” has two meanings: (i) the process of forming state regulations, both at the central level and at the regional level; and (ii) all the applicable laws in a country, which are the result of the formation of regulations, both at the central and regional levels.
+A Regulation is a law whose nature lies in the abstract or general norm, meaning that it regulates general matters and is binding publicly and indiscriminately.
+Theoretically, the term “regulation” has 2 (two) meanings: (i) the process of forming state regulations, both at the central level and at the regional level; and (ii) all the applicable laws in a country, which is the result of the formation of regulations, both at the central and regional levels.

 From the abovementioned definition, it can be concluded that the characteristics of the laws and regulations are: (i) general and comprehensive; (ii) universal; (iii) pre-emptive; and (iv) having the power to correct and improve by itself.